Venomkajo/hobby-gallery/README.md

 The first registered account has admin privileges that allow for banning users and deleting images.

-favicon.png is used for visual reasons.
+favicon.png is used for the icon.

 ## Credits

-ChatGPT 3.5
+ChatGPT 3.5,
-Venomkajo, kajres
+Venomkajo: kajres